-A legacy authentication protocol for Active Directory over the network, where nowadays Kerberos is used instead.
+NetNTLMv1/v2 are legacy authentication protocols for Active Directory environments, where nowadays Kerberos is preferred instead.
 NTLM hashes are used but not sent over the network.
 Instead, hashes are used for challenge-response authentication.
 When a user authenticates into a server, the server serves as a jumping pad for the authentication request since only the DC knows the user hash.
 The server forwards the client’s response to the DC and DC replies with whether or not the client is authenticated.
+Alternatively, the process can be done locally if the server knows the hash (using SAM).

 sequenceDiagram